-If you are looking for advice about referencing and citing protocols for Aboriginal and Torres Strait Islander resources, check the Australian Government Style Manual section for Aboriginal and Torres Strait Islander Peoples.
-This section of the style manual provides guidance on topics specific to Indigenous resources such as:
+For further advice about referencing and citing protocols for Aboriginal and Torres Strait Islander resources, refer to the Australian Government Style Manual section for Aboriginal and Torres Strait Islander Peoples.